sdisalvo-crd/your-own-wallet/README.md

 });
 ```

-9. Run `npm start` and check your console logs in the browser.
-You should now see the seedphrase and a line indicating the validity.
+If you now run `npm start` and check your console logs in the browser you should see the seedphrase and a line indicating the validity.

 ![13122022120208](https://user-images.githubusercontent.com/119612231/207313203-9745fdca-ad9f-4c50-a59d-8cd99c39c4d4.jpg)

-10. Now that we have the seed phrase, we can generate a private key and a stake address.
+7. Now that we have the seed phrase, we can generate a private key and a stake address.
 To generate a BIP32PrivateKey from a BIP39 recovery phrase it must be first converted to entropy following the BIP39 protocol ([more info](https://developers.cardano.org/docs/get-started/cardano-serialization-lib/generating-keys/#bip39-entropy)).
 We will do that adding the following code to the `account.ts` file:

 ```
 export const generateEntropy = (seedPhrase: string) => {